 We know Adobe InDesign documents have a lot of text, and it is a humdrum job to check for the mistakes, gaps and errors from the ocean of letters in each document.
 InDesign found a solution for the longing problem.
 With the introduction of the classic Find Changes feature, it became easy to check the draft for mistakes before you forward it to the proofreader.

-With the help of Find Changes tool, find out double spaces, unwanted symbols, mistakes in the typo.
-You can also replace a symbol or a word into your intended text or symbols.
+With the help of the Find Changes tool, find out double spaces, unwanted symbols, mistakes in the typo.
+You can also replace a symbol or a word with your intended text or symbols.

 For example, convert the minus symbols into hyphens.
 Or correct the common spelling mistake throughout the document in one go.

 The longing worry of the designing community is the inability to design with the help of code.
 Most of the designers are not scripting experts, but many of them can use codes and tags.
-It offers an advantage of doing routine stuff quickly which saves more time and completes design job relatively in less time.
+It offers the advantage of doing routine stuff quickly, which saves more time and completes the design job relatively in less time.

 Designing is a tedious craft.
-The more you work on it, the more beautiful it is and just like every other art the finishing is the job that demands more and more time.
-Miniature jobs like aligning the text or applying styles and colors to objects, resizing takes as much time as designing the layout and in many cases, they may take longer than the actual job.
+The more you work on it, the more beautiful it is, and just like every other art, the finishing is the job that demands more and more time.
+Miniature jobs like aligning the text or applying styles and colors to objects, resizing take as much time as designing the layout, and in many cases, they may take longer than the actual job.

-InDesign’s attempt to minimize the time investing in designing went successful with Quick Apply feature.
+InDesign’s attempt to minimize the time investing in designing went successful with the Quick Apply feature.
 As the name speaks for itself, the feature access menu commands and apply styles quickly.
-Press ctrl + enter or cmd + enter to launch quick apply and type the intended menu or style.
+Press Ctrl + enter or cmd + enter to launch quickly, apply, and type the intended menu or style.
 Enter to apply the style to the object.